FantasyNitroGEN/visallo/docs/extension-points/back-end/longrunningprocesses.md

 ## Deployment

-Long Running Processes are deployed inside of the webserver by default.
-Running the Long Running Processes in the webserver is good enough for a typical installation, but the requirements are going to vary widely depending on things like:
+Long Running Processes are deployed inside of the web server by default.
+Running the Long Running Processes in the web server is good enough for a typical installation, but the requirements are going to vary widely depending on things like:

 * Your data size,
 * How resource-intensive your long running processes are on the server,